AldoRastrelli/NewsMobileApp/README.md

 ## Adittional Notes
 The project has a branch called 'wip/published-protocol'.
 This is a work in progress branch that aims to implement a protocol to reuse the friends' list and the news list.
 The idea is to create a protocol that defines the properties and methods that the viewModels should have, and then make two different viewModels to conform to this protocol, each one for each list.
 This way, the ViewController can be reused and the code can be more organized.
+Eventhough it was cancelled, the work is only missing one function so far on the viewModel's protocol: `search(searchText: String)`, which allows the view to search in the list.

 This idea was taking too much time of research and implementation, so I decided to leave it in a separate branch and focus on the main features of the project.
 Because the project is small, the reuse of the ViewController is not a priority, but it is a good practice to implement it.

 The code in this branch was based on the following article: [Publishing Updates Using Protocols with Combine on iOS](https://www.kiloloco.com/articles/013-published-protocols-with-combine-on-ios/).

-The branch still has some commented code and some code that is not working properly.
+The branch still has some commented code (some of it is wrong) and some code that is not working properly.
 It is not ready to run.

 ## References
 Links that helped me during the development of the project: